SalieriC/SUCC/documentation/succ-api.md

 > data.flags.succ.additionalData
 Inside is the data object placed, which were passed to the aforementioned functions.

+### Caveat
+It is highly recommended you pass the execution of the setup to a GMs account.
+Otherwise the person executing the script will get error messages for actors they have no permission to edit.
+Passing the script execution to a GM will circumvent this.
+For macros you can do this using the Advances Macros module.
+For Modules you can either do it via a Hook only a GM listens to (preferably only the first active GM) or using the notification feature of the Warp Gate module.
+Ideally you will create the data as below and pass it to another function that calls the apply or toggle function of SUCC on the first active GMs account.
+Be very vareful when executing scripts that may be edited by players on a GMs account though.
+Mischievous players can do all sorts of things then.

 ### How to build data
 If you're an experienced developer you may skip this section.
 Building the data object is rather simple.
 Here is an example: